ChengTsungPao/LeetCode/0318_Maximum_Product_of_Word_Lengths/README.md

 ## Question: https://leetcode.com/problems/maximum-product-of-word-lengths/

 code1.py:
-* Runtime: 1012 ms, faster than 46.93% of Python3 online submissions for Maximum Product of Word Lengths.
+* Runtime: 1648 ms, faster than 35.35% of Python3 online submissions for Maximum Product of Word Lengths.
-* Memory Usage: 15.4 MB, less than 19.58% of Python3 online submissions for Maximum Product of Word Lengths.
+* Memory Usage: 14.6 MB, less than 70.87% of Python3 online submissions for Maximum Product of Word Lengths.
-> API
+> hash table

 code2.py:
 * Runtime: 372 ms, faster than 80.10% of Python3 online submissions for Maximum Product of Word Lengths.